ynliuyb/astrodllc/README.md

 AstroDLLC is a deep learning-based lossless compression algorithm designed to significantly reduce the storage and transmission costs associated with massive solar observation data.

 # Repository Contents
-## Source Code: Contains all the necessary code to implement the AstroDLLC algorithm.
+1 Source Code: Contains key code to implement the AstroDLLC algorithm.
-## Datasets: Includes sample datasets used to evaluate the performance of the compression algorithm as presented in the paper.
+2 Datasets: Includes sample datasets used to evaluate the performance of the compression algorithm as presented in the paper.

 # Getting Started
-Todo
+We are currently preparing detailed documentation and setup instructions.
+Please check back soon for updated guidelines on how to get started with the AstroDLLC project.

 # Note
 Please note that the paper associated with this repository is currently under review.